This recipe is NOT safe for Coumadin (warfarin) users.

 -Dan Rather, Newsman

-Select lower fat tortilla chips or taco shells and make sure that they are Trans Fat free.
+You can make your own tortilla chips or use crumbled crispy taco shells.
+Check the Nutrition Facts box and select tortilla chips without added fat and make sure that they are Trans Fat free.

 If you don't have time to make the Tomatillo Salsa, look for a salsa that is lower in salt at the grocery store.
 Most of the major brands have about 150 mg of sodium in a 2 tablespoon serving.
 Looking for the smaller manufacturers can be rewarding, with less than 100 mg of sodium in the same serving.